BeMate/kigo_connector/README.md

 See the corresponding explanation on how to retrieve and use Diff IDs on the Kigo API documentation.
-You can not ask the Kigo API for availability information based on a Property
+You can't ask the Kigo API for availability information based on a Property.

 ### Kigo API versions